Tenkph/EK4-Cybersecurity-Barcamp-CTF/Quest/quest_writeup.md

 ## Initial Access

 I launched the instance and  navigated to the target.
 On visiting the target i  came across a login page.
-Since we did not have any credentials to access the app, I deciding to do more recon.
+Since we did not have any credentials to access the app, I decided to do more recon.
 I  decided to look for any hidden directories.
 I started with directory busting using ffuf

 ![ ffuf Scan](https://github.com/Tenkph/EK4-Cybersecurity-Barcamp-CTF/blob/main/Quest/screenshots/ffuf_scan.png)